svenbolte/chartscodes/readme.txt

 == Changelog ==

 = 11.1.35 =
-line chart improvements, responsive and sharpen fit canvas. height parameter to set height of line chart (defaults to 350 px)
+Fixes div by 0 in charts when only zero values line chart improvements, responsive and sharpen fit canvas. height parameter to set height of line chart (defaults to 350 px)

 = 11.1.34 =